enif77/BasicBasic/README.md

 ## Implementation

-There are multiple implementations of the Minimal Basic interpreter.
-Eaxh shows a different aproach how to interpret a program source.
+There are multiple implementations of the Minimal BASIC System interpreter.
+Each shows a different approach to how to interpret a program source.

 ### Direct interpreter

-Does no "compilation" at all.
+Does no compilation at all.
 It reads the program source, splits it into tokens and interprets each token directly.
 This happens all the time, so it is siple, but very "slow" way of doing it.
 Dont worry, our computers are fast enough to handle it. :-)

 ### Indirect interpreter

-No real compilation here still, but atleast it translates the program source into tokens only once (during the scanner phase).
+Still no real compilation here, but atleast it translates the program source into tokens only once (during the scanner phase).
 It makes the interpretation much faster and allows more error checks to happen before the run time (aka the interpretation phase).